suhasdas/AKS-Programming-Language/README.md

 # fudge-bot - Chess FEN Generator

-This will be Lichess chess bot.
+This will be a Lichess chess bot.